 Understanding the Social Model of Disability

 Approximately 22% of the U.K.’s population consider themselves as having an impairment.
 More than half of households have a connection to a Disabled person.
-It wasn’t until the Disability Discrimination Act of 1995 that disability equality was truly addressed, whereby disabled people were included in the conversation about equality.
+It wasn’t until the Disability Discrimination Act of 1995 that equality was truly addressed, whereby disabled people were included in the conversation about equality.

-Disability Equality Training addresses how society affects a person with an impairment due to the barriers they often face.
+This equality training addresses how society affects a person with an impairment due to the barriers they often face.
 You will learn how disability is a social and human rights issue, rather than a medical problem.

-At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+At the Civil Service College, we tailor our courses to each attendee’s role and organisation, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 People who employ, work with, live with or interact with disabled people.